Press esc to close

 Delegates will also learn how to optimise System Centre Endpoint Protection, manage compliance, and create management queries and reports.
 Additionally, this course, in conjunction with Microsoft Official Course 20703-2A, helps certification candidates prepare for Exam 70-703: Administering System Centre Configuration Manager and Cloud Services Integration.

 Speak to a training expert for advice if you are unsure of what course is right for you.
-Give us a call on 01344767900 or Enquire.
+Give us a call on + 1-613 800 4703 or Inquire.

 Course was run very smoothly, Richard our trainer was extremely knowledgeable and delivered the course in a succinct fashion with a twist of humour thrown in.